+Maintaining your weight might seem like an impossible task.
+So here are 3 tips that you should keep in mind to regulate and maintain healthy weight.
 Be aware of what your body needs and balance your diet accordingly.
 Take time to indulge in healthy snacking.
-Invent recipes with healthy ingredients and munch on them instead of junk food.
 Avoid restrictions, limit quantity instead.
 Reduce calorie density rather than calories.
-Eat cucumbers, celery, apples, pears, squash, etc, for their volume as they have a low calorie level.

-Learning as much as you possibly can about why healthy foods are so good for you can help in motivating you to eat them more often, so healthy eating just becomes a habit.
-Start with the healthy foods that you like, and learn about all their amazing benefits.
+Learning as much as you possibly can about why healthy foods are so good for you can help motivate you to eat them more often, so healthy eating just becomes a habit.
+Start with the healthy foods that you like, and learn about all of their benefits.

-Apples, for example, might seem pretty ordinary, but one medium apple gives you 14% of your daily intake of Vitamin C. About 85% of their weight is water, which contributes to your daily fluid intake.
+Apples, for example, might seem pretty ordinary, but one medium-sized apple gives you 14 % of your daily intake of vitamin C. About 85 % of their weight is water, which contributes to your daily fluid intake.
 Fluids, along with the fiber that is plentiful in apples, help maintain a healthy colon and rids your body of toxins and waste in your system.

 A healthy and efficient colon is crucial to healthy weight loss.